 The day next to Shravana Shukravara Pooja is Shravana Shanivara Gowri / Lakshmi Pooja also known as Sampath Shanivara Gowri / Lakshmi Pooja.
 This pooja / vratha / religious observance is performed on all the Saturdays of Shravana.
-This year (2016) the Saturdays in the month of Shravana are 6th August, 13th August, 20th August, and 27th August.
+For the dates click here.

 Perform pooja to the same Sampath Gadige / pot after removing the previous days flowers and Gejjevastra.
 Perform thuppada / ghee aarathi.